Medically reviewed by Drugs.com. Last updated on Oct 14, 2020.

 It's also possible to remove a tissue sample through the endoscope.
 You'll need to fast after midnight the night before this test, and you'll be sedated during the test.

 - Imaging tests.
 Your doctor may use imaging techniques such as a nuclear scan called somatostatin receptor scintigraphy.
 This test uses radioactive tracers to help locate tumors.
-Other helpful imaging tests include ultrasound, computerized tomography (CT) and magnetic resonance imaging (MRI) and Ga-DOTATATE PET-CT scanning.
+Other helpful imaging tests include ultrasound, computerized tomography (CT), magnetic resonance imaging (MRI) and Ga-DOTATATE PET-CT scanning.

 Treatment of Zollinger-Ellison syndrome addresses the hormone-secreting tumors as well as the ulcers they cause.